 How do I see my past votes?
 Can I change or delete a vote if I changed my mind?

 You can view your voting history by going to http://imdb.com/list/ratings.
-To delete a vote, simply go to the film's page on the site hover over the interactive star bar, and click on the red "x" icon.Please note that vote totals are not recalculated instantly so it may take 24 hours for your change to be reflected on the title's rating page.
+To delete a vote, simply go to the film or show page on the site hover over the interactive star bar, and click on the red "x" icon.Please note that vote totals are not recalculated instantly so it may take 24 hours for your change to be reflected on the title's rating page.

-Also remember that if you simply want to change your vote on an individual film instead of deleting it, you can vote again for the same film.
+Also remember that if you simply want to change your vote on an individual film or show instead of deleting it, you can vote again.
 Subsequent votes always replace the existing one.

-How do you calculate the vote displayed on a film's page?
+How do you calculate the vote displayed on a film or show page?